 Hi HiBoost friends.
 Cell phones and smart devices help us stay connected and organized on the daily, but all that technology is just a fancy paperweight without the battery.
 HiBoost knows you need to stay connected; it’s our business!
 As you may be aware, we’re pretty passionate about boosting bars, but improving your signal doesn’t help you very much if your battery is constantly dying, amirite?
-Here’s a little guide full of tips and tricks to help you prolong your battery life on your smartphone and help prevent battery burnout, so you can stop feeling like this:
+Here’s a little guide full of tips and tricks to help you prolong your battery life on your smartphone and help prevent battery burnout.

 Don’t sweat it, HiBoost has you covered.

 The days of a single charge lasting for days are long over.
 My first phone was over an inch thick and definitely not pocket friendly.
 My iPhone 6S is a lot smarter and sleeker but has far less stamina.
 These days I’m happy if I only have to charge mine twice a day.
 The difference is pretty much summed up like this:

 I don’t think most of us are going to go back to the 2G Dark Ages anytime soon (how would I send my friends silly .gifs?), so let’s get to work on that low battery thing.

 If you’re using an iPhone, go into Settings > Battery.
 At the bottom, look at the numbers for Standby and Usage.
 If they’re close to being the same, you’ve got a problem.
 Write down the numbers and lock your phone.
 If you check back in 5 minutes and your Standby time has increased by 5 minutes, you’re good.
 But if your Usage has gone up, you’ve got a problem.
 You’ll need to discover what’s being such a drain on your battery.
 On Android, this will be either Settings > Battery or under Settings > Device > Battery.
 “Device Idle” is the same as standby mode.